• Skip to primary navigation

 • When the dough cycle is finished, remove the dough from the bread pan and place it on a lightly floured baking mat.
 Remove the paddle and puch down the dough to deflate it.
 Let the dough rest for 10 minutes.

-• Meanwhile, brush a 9 x 13-inch shallow rimmed baking pan with 2 tablespoon of olive oil.
+• Meanwhile, brush a 9 x 13-inch shallow rimmed baking pan with 2 tbsp of olive oil.

 • Roll the dough out to a roughly 9 x 13-inch shape and transfer it to the prepared pan.
 If the dough keeps shrinking back into a smaller shape, let it rest for a few minutes and try again.
 You may find it easier to pat it into place directly in the pan.